-If a child is able to say sentences in front of their keyworker but they need structure in terms of what to say then 'Happy Families', 'Go Fish' or 'Guess Who?' are good options as there is a clear 'script' with these games.
+If a child is able to say sentences in front of their keyworker but they need structure in terms of what to say then, here are some good options where there is a clear 'script'.

-Once the child is comfortable with these games then you can move onto games whereby there is slightly less structure but the child still 'knows' what they need to say - games like 'What's Up?', 'Don't Say It', 'Pass the Bomb', 'Monopoly' and 'Blink' are good options.
+Once the child is comfortable with these games then you can move onto games whereby there is slightly less structure speech:

 Confident Children are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
-I may earn a small commission for my link to any products from this website.
+We may earn a small commission for links to any products from this website.
 This does not affect your purchase of these products; you still pay Amazon the same amount as if you were to purchase from them directly.
-Your purchase via my website helps support my work in the field of selective mutism.
+Your purchase via this website helps support our work in the field of selective mutism.